autocrypt/autocrypt/doc/glossary.rst

 MUA
         Mail User Agent.
-        Any program/client/app that handles emails for the end user.
+        Any program/client/app that handles e-mails for the end user.

 MUAA
         Mail User Agent Account.